 Spinraza is also being evaluated in these clinical studies:

-- The CHERISH trial (NCT02292537), a Phase 3 randomized, double-blind, sham-procedure controlled, 15-month study in 126 children, non-ambulatory with later-onset SMA, between the ages of 2 and 12 years old.
-It also evaluates the efficacy and safety of the same dose of nusinersen.
+- The CHERISH trial (NCT02292537), a Phase 3 randomized, 15-month study in 126 children, non-ambulatory with later-onset SMA, between the ages of 2 and 12 years old.
+It is expected to finish in the summer 2017.

-Follow the latest developments for all experimental Spinal Muscular Atrophy treatments on the SMA Therapy Tracker.
+Follow the latest developments for all experimental spinal muscular atrophy treatments on the SMA Therapy Tracker.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.